Overview

 Marine Genomics

-Object-Oriented Programming and Agent-Based Modelling
+Scientific Programming and Simulation Modelling

 Computer Programming I